 FAQ

 Dreamlit needs direct access to your database, which Lovable Cloud doesn’t currently provide.
-See Using Lovable Cloud? above for your options.
+Use our free Lovable Cloud to Supabase Exporter to migrate to your own Supabase project, or see Using Lovable Cloud? above for all options.

 A few things to check: